conan-io/conan-center-index/docs/how_to_add_packages.md

 ## Request access

-:one: The first steps to add packages to ConanCenter is requesting access.
+:one: The first step to add packages to ConanCenter is requesting access.
 To enroll in ConanCenter repository, please write a comment requesting access in this GitHub [issue](https://github.com/conan-io/conan-center-index/issues/4).
 Feel free to introduce yourself and your motivation to join ConanCenter.